abhinav-gg/ConnectFour/migrations/redis.md

   state: 2                            // current game state
 }

-game:live:{gameId}:time JSON:
+game:live:{gameId}:live JSON:
 {
   cTurn: 0,                           // current turn for this game
   mTimes: [150, 320, 100, ...],       // times per move in centiseconds
   rTimes: [45632, 37912]              // remaining time for each player in centiseconds
-  lMove: 1724127387                   // Unix timestamp in ms }
+  lMove: 1724127387                   // Unix timestamp in ms
+  draws: [false, true]                // p2 is extending a draw waiting for response.
+}

 game:queue:{userId}: JSON:
 {
-  gameId: string,                     // current turn for this game
-  gameinfo: number,                   // times per move in centiseconds
+  gameinfo: number,                   // number for the gameinfo (4bytes)
-  createdAt: number,                  // remaining time for each player in centiseconds }
+  createdAt: number,                  // time player was added to the queue used for matchmaking elo?: number                         // the player's elo in that mode gameId?: string,                    // gameId IF THE GAME STARTED }